-- Asbestos awareness training for both management and staff
+- RoSPA Assured Asbestos awareness and management training for both senior management and staff

-Our consultants can also advise you on the use of our online compliance management solution “Assurity Plus” to view real-time progress of your allocated actions, simplify the way you work, demonstrate greater compliance control, have useable management reporting and enhanced visibility of risks.
+Our asbestos consultants can also advise you on the use of our online compliance management solution “Assurity Plus” to view the real-time progress of your allocated actions, simplify the way you work, demonstrate greater compliance control, have useable management reporting, and enhanced visibility of risks.

 Confidence in your compliance

 Asbestos legislation is complex and binding.
 Retaining Assurity Consulting consultancy services gives you the confidence that your environment is safe and compliant.